 The shaft is then pressed down onto the stone mold.
 The heat and pressure forms the material to the exact anatomy of the stone mold.
 This is why it is imperative to take an accurate impression of your teeth.

 The custom fit of a lab made guard is unlike anything you can purchase in a store.
 The quality of the material is high and made to withstand intense grinding and/or clenching.
 The Sentinel Night Guard starts at $98 and the price ranges between $98 – $130 depending on which style or thickness you choose.

 This is at a significantly lower cost than opting to buy through your dentist.

-Must take an accurate mold of your teeth for the fit to be perfect.
-Pay special attention to the impression instructions.
-If for any reason you do not take your impression correctly the first time, Sentinel will mail you a re-do kit free of charge.
+- If for any reason you don’t take your impression correctly the first time, Sentinel will mail you a re-do kit, free of charge.

 We hope you have found this article useful!
-If you have had experience with custom made night guards or store bought night guards and would like to share your story please use the comment section below!
-We are interactive and would love to chat with you!
+If you have had experience with custom made night guards or store bought night guards and would like to share your story, please use the comment section below!